WINEMAKER NOTES

 The years go on ... but they are never the same!
 This is what makes our wine profession so rich: we are constantly adapting and questioning ourselves to truly reveal the soul of our terroir.
 2019 was a very sunny year with major drought.
 This vintage is characterized by a vibrant and mineral tension, a fullness and balance between power and elegance: a new interpretation of Pauillac by Pichon Comtesse...

-With temperatures above seasonal averages, the Winter was mild and unusually dry.
-Under these conditions, the bud break was particularly early, from March 20th.
-The coolness and rainfall in the Spring slowed down the development of the vine, and adjusted back to its average period of flowering between the end of May and the beginning of June.
 The unstable Spring weather, caused slight coulure on the Cabernet, around mid-June.
 The heat and the sun then settled in for the duration.
 A little rain in mid-July and early August favoured a rapid and homogeneous veraison from the 9th to 14th August.
 Slow ripening, with dry, very sunny conditions and cool nights allowed the harvest to start on September 16th in a very healthy vineyard.
 Weather instability returned at the end of September and lasted until the end of the harvest on October 8th, without impacting on the quality of our grapes.

 TECHNICAL INFORMATION